 And of course, take any trash with you, and leave your camping spot the way you found it.
 Below are our top tips for wild camping in the Pyrenees.

-Tips for wild (free) camping in the Pyrenees
+Tips For Wild Camping in the Pyrenees

 - There are lots of different water sources in the mountains, but remember to always have plenty of water on you if you’re walking.
 A space-saving collapsible water bottle would be a good purchase.